How to Become a Certified Industrial Hygienist

 There are associate degree programs in occupational health and industrial hygiene.
 However, in order to become certified you need to earn a minimum of a bachelor’s degree.
 Coursework in specific industrial hygiene programs is interdisciplinary, and includes research, field experience and classroom studies.
 You will learn about a wide range of topics, such as fire safety, hazard surveillance, chemical safety, biosafety, hazardous waste, hearing conservation, air quality and respiratory protection, to name a few.

 Earning a certification in industrial hygiene management generally demonstrates your ability, knowledge and professional standing to employers and their employees.
 Most industrial hygienists have earned a minimum of a bachelor’s degree in either chemistry, physics, engineering, biological or physical science.
 Organizations such as the American Board of Industrial Hygiene (ABIH) offer certification programs recognized and accepted by industry experts.
-Make sure the program you choose is accredited by the Accreditation Board for Engineering and Technology (ABET).

 Eligibility to sit for the certification exam requires work experience and a degree.
 After certification, continuing education is necessary to stay certified.